16 Aug 2022

 A Joint Venture/Partnership must be founded in the jurisdiction of one country and the national laws (and practice) is important to the establishment of that Joint Venture/Partnership.

-If you want to explore a new market opportunity in a foreign country, make sure you seek legal advice from local lawyers of that jurisdiction.
+If you want to explore a new market opportunity in a foreign country, make sure you seek legal advice from local lawyers in that jurisdiction.

 An unincorporated Joint Venture/Consortium Agreement with a Joint Venture leader and participants to provide service to a client in a particular jurisdiction.
 The association is for non-permanent services required for a specific project.
 This agreement is drafted for 4 parties and can be in Neutral Form, with full or no indemnity between participants.

-A Shareholders Agreement suitable for the set up of a relatively simple joint venture - a company with equal shareholding.
-This agreement is drafted for 4 parties and can be in Neutral, Strict or Loose Form.
+A Shareholders Agreement is suitable for the set-up of a relatively simple joint venture - a company with equal shareholding.
+This agreement is drafted for 4 parties and can be in Neutral, Strict, or Loose Form.

-A General Partnership established under local laws.
+A General Partnership is established under local laws.
 It provides a basic Partnership framework only.
-This agreement is drafted for 4 parties and can be in Neutral, Strict or Loose Form.
+This agreement is drafted for 4 parties and can be in Neutral, Strict, or Loose Form.

-A Limited Partnership established under local laws.
+A Limited Partnership is established under local laws.
 It provides a basic Partnership framework only.
-This agreement is drafted for 4 parties and can be in Neutral, Strict or Loose Form.
+This agreement is drafted for 4 parties and can be in Neutral, Strict, or Loose Form.

-A Limited Liability Partnership (LLP) established under local laws.
+A Limited Liability Partnership (LLP) is established under local laws.
 It provides a basic Partnership framework only.
-This agreement is drafted for 4 parties and can be in Neutral, Strict or Loose Form.
+This agreement is drafted for 4 parties and can be in Neutral, Strict, or Loose Form.